These family-friendly Portland standouts combine healthy children’s menus, play areas and fun in creative ways.

 Home to some of Portland’s best pies since 1974, Old Town Pizza’s downtown location is haunted (Will ghost Nina join you for dinner?), and its expansive eastside Old Town Brewing location has plenty of room for kids.

-Tabletop dinosaurs set the whimsical scene at Portland’s eleven Laughing Planet cafés.
+Tabletop dinosaurs set the whimsical scene at Portland’s seven Laughing Planet cafés.
 Nutritious options like veggie-loaded bean burritos disappear fast as kids peruse vibrant artwork and more.

 Petunias Pies and Pastries